 Pay attention to how a bank responds to negative reviews too, says Todd Christensen, an AFCPE-accredited financial counselor who works for Money Fit by DRS Inc. If the bank tries to resolve the issue positively, that’s a great indicator they’ll treat you well, but “avoid any bank that blames the client.”

-Those who aren’t tech savvy may be wary of banking online, but it’s arguably the way of the future.
-While interest rates have been ticking lower in the past year — hastened more recently by the COVID-19 pandemic — rates on online savings accounts are much more competitive than those of traditional mega-banks.
-Online, you’ll likely still find savings account APYs between 1% and 2%, versus the typical 0.1% you’ll see at major brick-and-mortar banks.
+Those who aren’t tech savvy may be wary of banking online, but rates on online savings accounts are much more competitive than those of traditional, national banks.
+Online, you can find savings account APYs between 1% and 2%, versus the typical 0.1% (or less) you’ll see at major brick-and-mortar banks.

 The trade-off, of course, is you can’t go to an online bank in person for any issues.
-You’ll have to take advantage of whatever phone or digital customer service is offered, which may be better or worse depending on your personal preference.
-With the pandemic having closed bank branches across the country, many people are becoming more accustomed to digital banking services and may be more willing to switch permanently to an online bank with better interest rates.
+You’ll have to take advantage of whatever phone or digital customer service is offered, which may be a drawback depending on your personal preference.

-Even if you go with a bank that isn’t digitally native, you’ll still want one that is at least trying to embrace the 21st century.
-A bank with an app for depositing checks and initiating online transfers can save you countless trips.
+Even if you go with a bank that isn’t digitally native, you’ll still want one with online account access and even a mobile app.
+Depositing checks and initiating online transfers can save you a lot of time.
 Brent Weiss, chief evangelist of Facet Wealth, a financial planning firm in Baltimore, says that “while the digital footprint is not critical, it does show a willingness to invest in technology.”

 If you value the in-person banking experience, then make sure to go with a bank with locations and ATMs near you — say, between your home and workplace.
 Otherwise, you may be taking a significant chunk out of your day to get your quarters rolled or a check deposited.